alan-turing-institute/REG-handbook/content/docs/technical_practices/configuring_editors.md

 Note that:

-- It's possible to specify arguments for the linters/formatters in `settings.json`, but I'd suggest using each tool's own configuration files (e.g. `.flake8`), as these will then be picked up by other tools and editors as well. (e.g. Should configure `flake8` and `isort` to be compatible with `black`).
+- It's possible to specify arguments for the linters/formatters in `settings.json`.
+We suggest using each tool's own configuration files (_e.g._ `.flake8`), as these will then be picked up by other tools and editors as well. (_e.g._ Should configure `flake8` and `isort` to be compatible with `black`).
 - If enabled tools are not installed in your Python environment VS Code should prompt you to install them.
 - You are likely to have some non-Python specific configuration as well, so add the settings above to your `settings.json` file rather than overwriting it completely.